 |5AW calendar||Documents||How you can help!||Donate to 5AW||Walk to 5AW||Testimonials|

-5 Acre Woods, an urban forest with trails, a conservation project and education site, accessible to all ages
+Help us realize the vision of 5 Acre Woods as an urban forest with trails, a conservation project and education site, accessible to all ages.

 As the population of Puget Sound continues to grow, many urban forests are disappearing due to increased development pressure.
 Deep within the heart of Lake Forest Park lies a rare opportunity to save one of the last remnants of mature second-growth forest.
-The Lake Forest Park Stewardship Foundation (LFPSF) if strongly advocating the City of Lake Forest Park to purchase 5.6 acres of undeveloped property to preserve it as an urban forest and restoring the property to its native state, with walking trails and interpretive signage.
-The property is an old remnant forest and the largest undeveloped site in the City of Lake Forest Park.
+The Lake Forest Park Stewardship Foundation (LFPSF) is leading the efforts to preserve it as an urban forest park and restore the property to its native state, with walking trails and interpretive signage.
+The property is an old remnant forest and the largest remaining undeveloped site in the City of Lake Forest Park.
 The property includes steep slopes, a stream, riparian wetland, and hillside seep wetlands.
 Based on current best estimates, over ninety percent of the property is critical areas and their buffers.
 The stream is a tributary of Lyon Creek, a salmon spawning and rearing stream.
 The property is habitat for a variety of mammals such as coyotes, foxes, deer, raccoons, mountain beavers, and many species of birds and is part of a much needed wildlife corridor.

 Seattle Public Utilities (SPU) acquired the land for a reservoir site forty years ago, but used an alternative site.
-Having determined the property to be in excess, the City of Seattle must place it on the market.
-The LFPSF proposes that the City acquires the property to retain it for use as a conservation area and public park.
+Having determined the property to be in excess, the City of Seattle placed it on the market.

 This is an ideal site for a park, including both natural passive and active recreation elements.
 The site includes stream, wetland, steep slopes as well as some flat areas, and an existing small gravel parking area along the street.
 Uses could include:

-- Playground for small children and gathering space for classes and activities
+- Natural style playground for small children and gathering space for classes and activities

 - Hiking loop trail to view (but avoid impact to) riparian area / wetlands.